pasciaks/JPACRUDProject/README.md

     - Make it work, then make it look good.
     - Focus on the requirements, then stretch the goals!
     - Be careful not to mix up cols/rows on edit!
+    - Remember to update Tests according to seeded database.
+    - How to use multipart upload for images.
+    - How to use file system and webapp directory for public files.

 #### Structure